-- Review each Lecture .pdf and review the embedded links so that you glean unique perspectives from articles, videos and other resources to help with your understanding.
-Estimated time to complete = ~ 25 - 35 min. - Actively view and listen to each Lecture .mp4 with video and audio.
-These have been compressed to 25-35 min from the normal lecture time of more than double this!
-Be focused and looking for answers to the Active Learning Q that you may have not picked up through your reading and by reviewing the Lecture .pdf.
-Estimated time to complete ~ 25 35 min, but perhaps 2x that, if you rewind and review a lot, so max ~ 50 70 min. - 3.
-Complete Active Learning Q for each Lecture on the day of each Lecture and submit that same night by way of Canvas by 11:59:59 pm (US Pacific Time).
+- 1. Complete Active Learning Q for each Lecture on the day of each Lecture and submit that same night by way of Canvas by 11:59:59 pm (US Pacific Daylight Time/PDT).
 These 5 short questions are meant to make you think and to prompt you about what to be looking for in each lecture.
 If you have documented additional needs through our Accessible Education Center (AEC) https://aec.uoregon.edu/using-aec-connect, more time will be allotted for you to complete and submit the Active Learning Q for each Lecture.
-Estimated time to complete = ~ 45 90 min (most will be ~ 45 60 min), but depends upon AEC accommodations. - 4.
-Review the .pdf for each Lab.
-View and listen to each Lab .mp4 and answer the Worksheet Q for each lab.
+Estimated time to complete = ~ 45 90 min (most will be ~ 45 60 min), but depends upon AEC accommodations. - 2.
+Examine each Lecture .pdf and review the embedded links so that you glean unique perspectives from articles, videos and other resources to help with your understanding.
+Estimated time to complete = ~ 25 35 min. - 3.
+Actively view and listen to each Lecture .mp4 with video and audio.
+These have been compressed to 25-35 min from the normal lecture time of 1 hr and 50 min!
+Be focused and looking for answers to the Active Learning Q that you may have not picked up through your reading and by reviewing the Lecture .pdf.
+Estimated time to complete ~ 25 35 min, but perhaps 2x that, if you rewind and review a lot, so max ~ 50 70 min. - 4.
+Review the .pdf for each Lab (we have 2 each wk).
+View and listen to each Lab .mp4 with video and audio and answer the Worksheet Q for each lab.
 Most Worksheets have very few Q and are meant to get you to think about procedures and your own personal data.
-If you don't have access to personal data, I will provide you with phantom/sample data you can work on (listed under Lab Resources on Canvas).
+If you do not have access to personal data, I will provide you with phantom/sample data you can work on (listed under Lab Resources on Canvas).
 Worksheets are to be submitted the night of each Lab by way of Canvas by 11:59:59 pm US PDT.
-The Nutrition Lab is one exception due on the weekend because it requires a more detailed personal analysis and write-up.
+There is one exception to this, the Nutrition Lab 3 that requires a more detailed personal analysis and write-up designed to help you apply what you find out in a practical way (!).
+The Nutrition Lab Worksheet is due Saturday at 11:59:59 pm of the 2nd week of classes.